 Good to know

-Brochure available at the Maison du tourisme New exit route at Fred's exit.
+Brochure available at the Tourist Information Center.
+New exit route at Fred's exit.
 Climbers should be careful since the return trail runs along a park guarded by dogs.
 Moreover, the route includes a difficult section with a hand rail, wear your climbing gear at all times.

 - Hearing disability